tehniq3/MicroPython_weatherstation_clock_RPiW_i2c_LCD1602/README.md

 installed firmware as at https://projects.raspberrypi.org/en/projects/getting-started-with-the-pico/3

-for v1 version, you need change in main.py:
+for v1 version or v2 version, you need change in main.py:
 - line no.7: your Wi-Fi network name and password
 - line no.8: your APIkey in openweathemap.orp
 - line 106: Craiova with your city